 The specific risk for type 1 papillary renal cell cancer in families with HPRC is extremely high, with some estimates showing the lifetime risk is nearly 100%.
 If kidney cancer is diagnosed, talk with your doctor about treatment options.
 Currently, surgery is the primary method of treating a localized tumor in people with HPRC when a tumor reaches greater than 3 cm in size.
 A drug called foretinib has shown evidence of being effective in a small study of patients with localized or metastatic HPRC but is not currently approved by the U.S. Food and Drug Administration.
 Other drugs in this area are also being studied in clinical trials for non-hereditary (or sporadic) papillary kidney cancer.

 What are the screening options for HPRC?

 There are no specific screening guidelines for families suspected of having HPRC.
 Individuals in these families are encouraged to talk with their doctor about screening options for kidney cancer, including:

-Screening options may change over time as new technologies are developed and more is learned about HPRC.
-It is important to talk with your doctor about appropriate screening tests.
+Screening guidelines may change over time as new technologies are developed and more is learned about HPRC.
+It is important to talk with your health care team about appropriate screening tests.